Diwali stamp of USA |

 On 5th Oct 2016, the Diwali stamp was issued by United States Postal Service (USPS).
 It was officially released at Indian Consulate in New York.
 The function was hosted by Indian Consulate in association with the USPS and the Diwali Stamp Project.
 There was a cultural function and reception.
 The gala release was done in the august presence of Ambassador Riva Ganguly Das, Indian Consul General; US Congresswomen Carolyn Maloney and Grace Ming, USPS Mail Entry VP Pritha Mehra and Ranju Batra, Diwali Stamp Project Chair and others.
 M R Rangaswami of Bay Area, California who relentlessly, along with others, had followed up for the release of this stamp was also present.

-A full pane (Courtesy Dr. Biswajit Maiti)
+A full pane (Gifted by Dr. Biswajit Maiti) |

 On the occasion, Pritha Mehra of USPS had said –